3 Things You Need to Do When You Get Your First Job

 According to the Social Security Administration, roughly one-in-four workers age 20 and older will suffer from some form of disability before the age of 67.
 And this isn’t just electricians and skydiving instructors we’re talking about here.
 In fact, the most common forms of work-impairing, or job-ending disabilities are related to musculoskeletal injuries such as carpal tunnel syndrome and arthritis, which can affect anyone, at any age.
 Yet, despite these frightening statistics, only about one-third of the American workforce is covered by long-term disability insurance.
 You just started earning a living, so the last thing you want to do is watch it get flushed down the drain in the event of an unfortunate illness or injury.

-It might seem like a lot to take in, but if you’re not careful, you could end up losing everything you’re currently working for in the blink of an eye.
+It might seem like a lot to take in, but if you’re not careful, you could end up losing everything you’re currently working for in the blink of an eye unless you have disability insurance.
 And you could end up saddling your loved ones with the financial burden in the process.
 Your health and financial future are now in your hands, so use your newfound income wisely, and give yourself the peace of mind of knowing you’re protected no matter what happens.